halilhasimi47/edp/README.md

 ## Conclusion
 This project demonstrates a modular and extensible approach to building a library management system using Python.
 Its event-driven architecture allows for seamless interaction between components and efficient handling of user requests.

+Medium Blog

+**Building a Smarter Library Management System with Python**